Andha Naal: Production

 Since Meiyappan had introduced Ganesan in Parasakthi (1952), he was very keen to have him play the lead role.
 Initially, Balachander was hesitant to approach Ganesan because he was unsure whether he would agree to play a negative role.
 In his autobiography, Ganesan said the film was almost completed before he was approached.
 He agreed to be part of the film because he found the story interesting and thought that portraying a variety of characters would interest the audience.
 In 2009, film historian Film News Anandan suggested that the success of Thirumbi Paar (1953), which featured Ganesan as an antihero, encouraged him to play a similar role in Andha Naal.
 According to film historian Randor Guy, Rajan was one of the earliest antihero roles in Tamil cinema.

 Ganesan initially demanded a sum of ₹40000 for the film, which Meiyappan could not afford to pay.
 He offered to pay him ₹25000, which Ganesan declined.
 Balachander, however, convinced Ganesan that Meiyappan would pay him ₹1000 for every day they shot the film.
 A reluctant Ganesan agreed to this, believing the project would take a long time to complete.
 But to his dismay, Balachander completed the shoot in 17 days.
 The screenplay was written by Javar Seetharaman, who also appeared in the film as a C.I.D. officer, and provided the voiceover in the opening sequence before Rajan is shot.
 It was Seetharaman's first collaboration with AVM Productions as an actor and screenwriter.
-Pandari Bai was selected to play Rajan's wife, while P. D. Sambandam, T. K. Balachandran, S. Menaka and K. Sooryakala formed the rest of the main cast.
+Pandari Bai was selected to play Rajan's wife, while P. D. Sambandam, T. K. Balachandran, Menaka and K. Sooryakala formed the rest of the main cast.

 V. Srinivasan—who later became popularly known as Muktha Srinivasan—assisted Balachander with the film.
 Cinematography was handled by S. Maruti Rao, and editing was done by S. Surya.
 The background score was recorded by Saraswathy Stores Orchestra, AVM Productions' music troupe.
 Two Hindi songs are used in the film in instrumental form: "Yeh Zindagi Usi Ki Hai" from Anarkali (1953) and "Chup Chup Khade Ho" from Bari Behen (1949).
 No credit for the story is given in the introductory credits.
 Andha Naals photography was markedly different from most early Tamil films.
 Rao used the "painting with light" technique, which captures the actors' shadows to convey their "mood and character".
 Its final cut was shorter than most contemporaneous Tamil films.
 (Note: The average length of a Tamil film at the time was at least 15000 feet.
 While Randor Guy states that Andha Naals length was less than 12500 feet, the Film Preservation and Restoration Workshop India 2016 gives its exact length as 13165 feet.)